irynadiudiuk/Dev_Ops_Mentorship_Program/Linux_Major_Services/README.md

 ***Scheduling Service***

- Each user can have a ```crontab``` file, which the commands to execute and the times they should be executed.
+ Each user can have a ```crontab``` file, with the commands to execute and the times they should be executed.
 The cron daemon takes care of starting the commands when specified.

 The crontab files are stored where the lists of jobs and other instructions to the cron daemon are kept.
-Users can have their own individual crontab files and often there is a system-wide crontab file (usually in ```/etc``` or a subdirectory of /etc) that only system administrators can edit.
+Users can have their own individual crontab files and often there is a system-wide crontab file (usually in ```/etc``` or a subdirectory of ```/etc```) that only system administrators can edit.

-The configuration file for a user can be edited by calling crontab -e regardless of where the actual implementation stores this file.
+The configuration file for a user can be edited by calling ```crontab -e``` regardless of where the actual implementation stores this file.

 These two files play an important role: